eSmooothie/pass-storage-py/README.md

 # PASSWORD STORAGE

-Store your passwords in a fancy way.
+Store and access your passwords in a fancy way.

-The program will store your password information in your device and you can access it through system command.
+The program will store your password information in your device and you can access it through a system command.

 ### Windows Installation
 ***